 DHS utilizes paid FFS claims and MCO encounters from MMIS.
 The paid FFS claims and MCO encounters do not include OOS charges or revenue.
-Hospitals must separately provide OOS FFS and OOS MCO inpatient and outpatient charges as recorded within the hospital's accounting records on the SFY 2016-2017 Medicaid DSH Report Survey.
-Supporting documentation is not required with the SFY 2016-2017 Medicaid DSH Report Survey submission, however, hospitals should retain supporting documentation for audit purposes.
+Hospitals must separately provide OOS FFS and OOS MCO inpatient and outpatient charges as recorded within the hospital's accounting records on the SFY 2017-2018 Medicaid DSH Report Survey.
+Hospitals should report for claims within the period based on the date of discharge.
+Supporting documentation is not required with the SFY 2017-2018 Medicaid DSH Report Survey submission, however, hospitals should retain supporting documentation for audit purposes.